SoptikHa2/desed/README.md

 # FAQ

 ## How does it work?
 GNU sed actually provides pretty useful debugging interface, try it yourself with `--debug` flag.
 However the interface is not interactive and I wanted something closer to traditional debugger.
+[I've written something here](https://soptik.tech/articles/building-desed-the-sed-debugger.html).

 ## Does it really work?
 Depends.
 Sed actually doesn't tell me which line number is it currently executing, so I have to emulate parts of sed to guess that.
 Which might not be bulletproof.
 But it certainly worked good enough to debug tetris without issues.